damien-meere/interactive_frontend_milestone/README.md

 9. Crossfilter
 10. Queue - an asynchronous helper library for JavaScript
 11. Intro.js (2.9.3) - Step-Bt-Step introductory tour through the dashboard for first time users.
+12. EmailJS - facilitates the sending of emails from the Contact Form

 ## Site-Notes
 This site is a simple two page structure with one page to house the data visualisations in a [dashboard](https://damien-meere.github.io/interactive_frontend_milestone/).
 The other page houses a [contact form](https://damien-meere.github.io/interactive_frontend_milestone/contact.html), where site users can submit any queries they might have pertaining to the data contained within the dashboard.
+As regards the email service, as this demo site will be housed within GitHub pages for submission to the Code Institute
+This functionality in not available.
+GitHub pages are static, and as such do not allow the form 'POST' method.
+However, once housed within another server environment, this functionality will enable dashboard visitors to submit queries regarding the data visualised within the dashboard.

 I've implemented a sidebar navigation on this site to allow for further additions to the site, such as data collection portals, as discussed in the Future Features section.

 ## Current-Features
 The purpose of this dashboard, as outlined in the UX+User-Stories section, is to breakdown and visualise the training data for all training committed and finances spent on training throughout the last number of years.
-The following is description of year chart used and it's significance:
+The following are descriptions of the charts used and their significance:

 1. Total Hours and Total Spend Number Displays
 ![Number Displays](assets/images/totals_number_disp.jpg)